-- 3.i.
-Components of the regional framework plan that are adopted as functional plans, or other functional plans, shall be consistent with these goals and objectives, and they - may recommend or require amendments to adopted and acknowledged comprehensive land use plans; or - 3.ii.
-The management and periodic review of Metro's acknowledged Urban Growth Boundary Plan, itself consistent with these goals and objectives, may require changes in adopted and acknowledged land use plans; or - 3.iii.
+3.i.
+Components of the regional framework plan that are adopted as functional plans, or other functional plans, shall be consistent with these goals and objectives, and they

+3.ii.
+The management and periodic review of Metro's acknowledged Urban Growth Boundary Plan, itself consistent with these goals and objectives, may require changes in adopted and acknowledged land use plans; or 3.iii.
 The Metro Policy Advisory Committee may identify and propose issues of regional concern, related to or derived from these goals and objectives, for consideration by cities and counties at the time of periodic review of their adopted and acknowledged comprehensive plans.

-- 3.1.
+3.1.
 Urban Growth Boundary Plan.
-The Urban Growth Boundary Plan has two components: - 3.1.1.
-The acknowledged urban growth boundary line; and - 3.1.2.
+The Urban Growth Boundary Plan has two components:

+3.1.1.
+The acknowledged urban growth boundary line; and

+3.1.2.
 Acknowledged procedures and standards for amending the urban growth boundary line.
 Metro's Urban Growth Boundary is not a regional comprehensive plan but a provision of the comprehensive plans of the local governments within its boundaries.
 The location of the urban growth boundary line shall be in compliance with applicable statewide planning goals and consistent with these goals and objectives.
-Amendments to the urban growth boundary line shall demonstrate consistency only with the acknowledged procedures and standards. - 3.2.
+Amendments to the urban growth boundary line shall demonstrate consistency only with the acknowledged procedures and standards.

+3.2.
 Functional Plans.
-Metro functional plans containing recommendations for comprehensive planning by cities and counties may or may not involve land use decisions.
+Regional Metro functional plans containing recommendations for comprehensive planning by cities and counties may or may not involve land use decisions.
 Functional plans are not required by the enabling statute to include findings of consistency with statewide land use planning goals.
-If provisions in a functional plan, or actions implementing a functional plan require changes in an adopted and acknowledged comprehensive land use plan, then that action may be a land use action required to be consistent with the statewide planning goals. - 3.3 Regional Framework Plan.
+If provisions in a functional plan, or actions implementing a functional plan require changes in an adopted and acknowledged comprehensive land use planning goals.

+3.3 Regional Framework Plan.
 The regional framework plan adopted by Metro shall be consistent with these goals and objectives.
-Provisions of the regional framework plan that establish performance standards, and that may require changes in local comprehensive plans shall be adopted as functional plans, and shall meet all requirements for functional plans contained in these goals and objectives. - 3.4.
-Periodic Review of Comprehensive Land Use Plans.
-At the time of periodic review for comprehensive land use plans in the region the Metro Policy Advisory Committee: - 3.4.1.
-Shall assist Metro with the identification of regional framework plan elements, functional plan provisions or changes in functional plans adopted since the last periodic review for inclusion in periodic review notices as changes in law; and - 3.4.2.
+Provisions of the regional framework plan that establish performance standards, and that may require changes in local comprehensive plans shall be adopted as functional plans, and shall meet all requirements for functional plans contained in these goals and objectives.

+3. Periodic Review of Comprehensive Land Use Plans.
+At the time of periodic review for comprehensive land use plans in the region the Metro Policy Advisory Committee:

+3.3.1.
+Shall assist Metro with the identification of regional trainework plan elements, functional plan provisions or changes in functional plans adopted since the last periodic review for inclusion in periodic review notices as changes in law; and

+3.3.2.
 May provide comments during the periodic review of adopted and acknowledged comprehensive plans on issues of regional concern.

-3.5.
+3.24.
 Periodic Review of the Regional Urban Growth Goals and Objectives.
+If statute ehanges are made to ORS 197 to allow acknowledgement of these goals and objectives as the means-for meeting the statutory requirement that these goals and objectives be consistent with statewide planning goals, then this section will apply.2.
 The Metro Policy Advisory Committee shall consider the periodic review notice for these goals and objectives and recommend a periodic review process for adoption by the Metro Council.